CrimsonTechComp/CrimsonTechComp.github.io/webdev/_posts/2023-02-11-django-graphql.md

 Quick note to start: We will be working inside this directory (the directory containing `lab.md`) the entire time.
 Whenever there is a command saying run `python manage.py ...`, you will need to run it from this directory as well, since this is the directory containing `manage.py`.

 You will need to update your local repository, as usual.
-The instructions for that are located here: `https://crimsontechcomp.github.io/Pages/Submitting.html`
+The instructions for that are locate on this site.

 ## What is Django?